Modern Slavery & Human Trafficking Statement

 - Whistle-blowing policy

-This statement is made pursuant to section 54 of the Act and constitutes our slavery and human trafficking statement for the financial year ending 6 April 2021.
+This statement is made pursuant to section 54 of the Act and constitutes our modern slavery and human trafficking statement for the financial year ending 6 April 2023.
 It is reviewed annually and was approved by our members on 01 March 2021.